Levi-Nicklas/GraphDocNLP/Notes_and_Reports/Notebooks/LeviNotebook.md

 Tonight, I fixed the location of the zero for the f''(x) so that tomorrow night I can form the actualy clusters now that I found break points.

+## January 30, 2021
+Hoping for a longer session today where I wrap up the clustering with KDE.
+Then I will get a presentation together to update the committee.

+...

+Didn't get a lot done, we had a nor'easter.

+## February 2, 2021

+Snow storm is slowing down.
+Back to work.

+I got _one_ example of the clustering with KDE done.
+This example was adapted from my " _Covid Tweets_ " project, but was focused on not hard coding anything so I can reuse this for additional posts/texts.
+Not going to do this now, I'll rerun all this code for other posts and do some analysis when I'm not feeling motiviated.
+For now, Im going to get together a presentation for my committee for an update once Dr.Sanchez returns from paternatity leave.

 ...

 **Review of skip-grams:**